CauScale: Neural Causal Discovery at Scale: Baseline Implementation Details

 \paragraph{AVICI} Due to the high memory requirements encountered when attempting to train AVICI on our datasets (resulting in Out-of-Memory errors), we utilized the pre-trained checkpoints provided in the official repository\footnote{\url{https://github.com/larslorch/avici}}.
 For synthetic data, we employed the \texttt{scm-v0} model, which was pre-trained on diverse linear and non-linear datasets.
 For the SERGIO-GRN dataset, we utilized the \texttt{neurips-grn} checkpoint.
 All other settings remained consistent with our experimental setup, utilizing both interventional and observational data.
 We apply a discretization threshold of 0.5.

-\paragraph{SEA} We trained SEA using the same training data as ours, including both synthetic and SERGIO-GRN datasets.
+\paragraph{SEA} For synthetic Stage 1 (10–100 nodes), we used SEA's publicly released checkpoint, as it was trained on data with the same distribution and generation code as ours.
+For the synthetic Stage 2 and SERGIO-GRN models, we train SEA with the same training data as ours.
 We use the GIES-based architecture.
 All training and testing configurations followed the default settings of SEA.
 We apply a discretization threshold of 0.5.
+SEA takes 48 GPU-hours to train in the synthetic Stage 2 and 72 GPU-hours in SERGIO-GRN.